Designers need to gain new knowledge and find a specialised area of their own.

 Normal Period of Study: 1 Year (full-time)

-No scholarship is available for non-local students for 2019/20 admissions.
+No scholarship is available for non-local students for 2021 entry.

 Type of VISA (for International Students)